Constellix/terraform-provider-constellix/website/docs/r/aaaa_record_pool.html.markdown

 * `note` - (Optional) Description.

 ## Attributes Reference
+This resource exports the following attributes:
-The only attribute that this resource exports is the `id`, which is set to the constellix calculated id of the aaaa record pool resource.
+* `id` - The constellix calculated id of the aaaa record pool resource.

 ## Importing ##